Welcome to Treasure Valley Scout Reservation

 See the camp Leader’s Guide for more detail.

 Resident Camp is designed to allow Scouts to have an unforgettable week.
 Balancing fun, adventure, and achievement through Treasure Valley’s innovative outdoorsmanship, patrol-centered programs, and exciting special activities and events.

 Merit badges are super important to Scouts!
 But there’s so much more to camp.
 A Scout or a Troop could come to Treasure Valley and design their own program for an entire week, using TVSR’s resources, not take a single Merit Badge, and still not do all there is to do at camp!

 Kayaking, Stand-Up Paddle Boarding, Swimming, Snorkeling, COPE, Climbing, Shooting Sports, Nature Hikes, TVSR Chickens, Brown Sea Island Adventure, and special camp-wide games are just a few of the open-program or special activities offered at camp!
 And no matter what you’re doing.. don’t forget to stop by The Post, TVSR’s general store!

 Evenings are jam packed with exciting special activities being put on by various program areas including the infamous swamp romp, or the dutch-oven deep-fry.

-The Heart of New England Council is fully committed to including all Scouts in every aspect of the summer camp program.
+The Treasure Valley Staff is fully committed to including all Scouts in every aspect of the summer camp program.
 Often, meeting the needs of all campers requires minor adaptations of our facilities, staffing and instructional plans.
 Special menus, one-on-one instruction, accessible campsites, individual counseling and other provisions are available for Scouts or leaders because of physical disabilities, learning disabilities, medical conditions, dietary requirements, religious practices or other special needs.

-Unit leaders should contact the Camp Director well in advance to outline the specific needs of Scouts and leaders in their unit.
+Unit leaders should contact the Camp Director well in advance to outline the specific needs of Scouts and leaders in their troops.